earthlab/macrosystems_fieldwork_hub/low-level-workflows/prepare_fieldmap.md

      * Toggle Offline Mode so that it is ON
      * Click Save
 8. After each plot set gpkg or shapefile uploads:
      * Go to the file's Visualization page and change the fill to be NULL and the boundary to be red.
-Change the visible range to be from Room -> World
+Make the plot boundary line 4pt size.
+Change the visible range to be from Room -> World.
+At upper right, make sure to click 'Save layer' before going back out.
-     * Go to the file's Settings and scroll down to "Feature Layer (Hosted)".
+     * Go to the file's Settings.
+Click the check box under 'Public Data Collection'.
+Now scroll down to "Feature Layer (Hosted)".
 Check the checkbox for "Enable Sync" and save the settings.
 This is necessary for offline use.
          * IF YOU ARE GETTING AN ERROR that says that you are unable to save the change of settings after Enabling Sync, use this workaround:
              * In the hosted feature layer details, click "Publish" and then "Vector Tile layer"
              * Keep the tiling scheme defaults that come up and click "Next"